Zefk/Solarus-ARPG-Game-Development-Book_2/separated_chapters/done/19_chapter-16.md

 Wrightmat has a little gravity feature for entities.
 Name them "g" and they will fall.

 ![Chapter_16_sidescroller_setup/s4_chapter_16_sidescroller_Gravity.png](https://github.com/Zefk/Solarus-ARPG-Game-Development-Book_2/raw/master/Lesson_images/Chapter_16_images/Chapter_16_sidescroller_setup/s4_chapter_16_sidescroller_Gravity.png)

-##### Script

-At the moment it probably does not work with the boomerang or hookshot because I have not patched the script for those features.

 ##### Fake Death
 There is a bug where the hero jumps faster after every death, so a fake death needs to be used for now.
 The save variables probably are not needed, but one has to check for every map.